sciety/sciety/static/groups/biophysics-colab--4bbf0c12-629b-4bb8-91d6-974f4df8efb2.md

 ## Summary

-Biophysics Colab is a collaboration of biophysicists who are working in partnership with eLife to improve the way in which original research is evaluated.
-We aim to drive forward the principles of open science by providing an equitable, inclusive, and transparent environment for peer review.
-Our ambition is to facilitate a publishing ecosystem in which the significance of research is recognised independently of publication venue.
+Biophysics Colab is a collaboration of biophysicists whose goal is to improve the way in which original research is evaluated and disseminated.

-We will achieve these goals by leveraging our knowledge and expertise to provide considered, appropriate and constructive feedback on publicly available preprints.
-We will guide researchers to form the best possible interpretation of their data and launch a new journal in which we will endorse rigorous and robust studies in the form of articles.
-The relevance of these studies to the immediate community, the wider scientific enterprise, and society as a whole will be flagged by an ongoing curation service that recognises how the value of data can increase over time as scientific understanding progresses.
+By combining the knowledge and expertise of the biophysics community with the principles of open science, Biophysics Colab provide an equitable, inclusive, and transparent environment for peer review.
+Their free service delivers constructive feedback on publicly available preprints so that researchers can form the best possible interpretation of their data.
+In the future, Biophysics Colab will launch a journal to endorse rigorous and robust studies in the form of articles.

-Biophysics Colab is the first endeavour of the fledgling non-profit organisation, Science Colab, whose mission is to add rigour and integrity to the scientific literature in a way that supports and benefits the scientific community.
+Biophysics Colab is the first endeavour of the fledgling non-profit organisation, Science Colab, whose mission is to add value and credibility to the scientific literature in a way that supports and benefits the scientific community.
+Their vision is of a publishing ecosystem in which research is judged by its intrinsic significance and not the venue in which it’s published.

+Further information can be obtained from Lesley Anson ([lesley@sciencecolab.org](mailto:lesley@sciencecolab.org)).

 ## Evaluation model

+Biophysics Colab provide collaborative, community-based and journal-agnostic peer review of publicly available preprints.
+Reviewers do not pass judgement on the significance of a study, but instead highlight its strengths and weaknesses, and provide constructive feedback to tighten the interpretation of the available data.
+A consolidated report is shared with authors, who are then offered the opportunity to post it on bioRxiv and Sciety.

 ## People

-- Kenton Swartz
+- Kenton J Swartz
 - Richard Aldrich
-- Sudha Chakrpani
+- Sudha Chakrapani
 - Baron Chanda
-- José Faraldo-Gomez
+- José Faraldo-Gómez
 - Rachelle Gaudet
 - Teresa Giraldez
-- Sharona Gordon
+- Sharona E Gordon
 - Inga Hänelt
 - Merritt Maduke
-- Stephan Pless
+- Stephan A Pless
-- Janice Robertson
+- Janice L Robertson
 - Gary Rudnick
-- Renae Ryan
+- Renae M Ryan
-- William Zagotta.
+- William N Zagotta

 ## Content license